Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 A good strategy to “land and expand” your client base would be to:

-If you can find out what they want, you can also help them achieve it - and grow your own business in the process.
+If you can find out what they want, you can also help them achieve it - and grow your profits in the process.

 Far too many agencies stumble into the new year without really knowing how they fared in the year before.
 Their data is all over the place and they have little visibility into their operations.